 We offer both group lessons and private lessons.
 Scholarships are available based on income qualifications.
 Please visit City Hall to apply.

 Private lessons are a great way for your child to receive personalized, one-on-one instruction.
 Each lesson is structured to address the student's abilities.

 Rates:Three 45 minute lessons for $60 or six 45 minute lessons for $100

 Session two:July 8 through July 13

 Group Swim Lessons

 Each session includes four lessons each week for two weeks (a total of eight lessons).
 For more information about which class may be the best fit for your child, call (913) 592-3664 or email email@example.com

 Rates:Sign up now for our earlybird price of $55!
 Fees after April 30 are $65.

-Infants and toddlers (six months to three years) are accompanied by a parent or guardian to learn to be comfortable in the water.
+Infants and toddlers (6 months to 3 years) are accompanied by a parent or guardian to learn to be comfortable in the water.

 Water Discovery:Infants and toddlers are introduced to the aquatic environment.